-- If you no longer have Medicare Part A and Medicare Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in your plan's area.
-Phone numbers for Member Services are printed on the back cover of this booklet. - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
+- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in your plan's area.
+Phone numbers for Member Services are printed on the back cover of this booklet. - If you become incarcerated (go to prison). - If you are not a United States citizen or lawfully present in the United States. - If you lie about or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
 We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
-We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If you let someone else use your membership card to get medical care.
-We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If your group notifies us that they are canceling the group contract for this plan. - If the premiums paid by your group sponsor for this plan are not paid in a timely manner. - If you pay your plan premium directly to us, and you do not pay your plan premiums for 90 days. - We must notify you in writing that you have 90 days to pay your plan premium before we end your membership. - If your group sponsor informs this plan of your loss of eligibility for their group coverage.
+We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If you let someone else use your membership card to get medical care or prescription drugs.
+We cannot make you leave our plan for this reason unless we get permission from Medicare first. - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage. - If your group notifies us that they are canceling the group contract for this plan. - If the premiums paid by your group for this plan are not paid in a timely manner. - If you pay your plan premium directly to us, and you do not pay your plan premiums for 90 days. - We must notify you in writing that you have 90 days to pay your plan premium before we end your membership. - If your group sponsor informs this plan of your loss of eligibility for their group coverage.